waiky8/eng-schools/README.md

 Data is from academic year 2018/19, which can be updated easily (at time of writing this is the latest data available).<br><br>

 # Data includes:
-  - primary: reading, writing & maths
+  - Primary: reading, writing & maths
-  - secondary: progress 8, attainment 8, eng/maths passes
+  - Secondary: progress 8, attainment 8, eng/maths passes
-  - post16: average A-level grade<br><br>
+  - Post16: average A-level grade<br><br>

 # Input options:
 - Select school name, town and postcode